9-3-pursuit/lab-arrays-and-callbacks/README.md

 **Thought Questions**

 - What happened to the original array?
+The original array stil exists in memory.
+We are only returning the sum or culmination of adding or concatening the values in the array.

 #### Sort

-- Try to sort without any arguments, do you get what you'd expect with the numbers array?
+- Try to sort without any arguments, do you get what you'd expect with the numbers array?Y Yes
 - Try to sort without any arguments, do you get what you'd expect with the words array?
+No.
 - Sort the numbers in ascending order
 - Sort the numbers in descending order
 - Sort the words in ascending order